Menu

 Our Board

-Zachary Ebin President
+Zachary Ebin Treasurer

 Dr. Zachary Ebin is the Director of the Suzuki Program at Vanderbilt University’s Blair School of Music.
 Dr. Ebin holds a BA and an MA from Brandeis University, an MM from the Boston Conservatory, and a PhD from York University.